 If you just got a kitten, you may wonder: For how long can I enjoy this cute little fluff ball?
-When will he be an adult and how big will he get?
+When will they be an adult and how big will they get?

 The quick answer is every cat’s growth is different and may take one to four years.
 But there are indicators you can use to guess how big your floof will get and how long it will take to get there.
 They aren’t foolproof because, in the end, many factors contribute to the final full glory.